-The Corporation Yard Well will help meet Menlo Park Municipal Water's goal to provide 3,000 gpm as an alternative water supply for the lower pressure zone.
+The Corporation Yard Well will help meet Menlo Park Municipal Water's goal to provide a total of 3,000 gpm as an alternative water supply for the lower pressure zone.
 This well will be able to provide up to 1,500 gpm of alternative water supply.
 Construction is complete, and final permitting by the State Water Resources Control Board is pending.
-Sites for a second well are currently under evaluation, which will help meet Menlo Park Municipal Water's goal to provide 3,000 gpm as an alternative water supply for the lower pressure zone.
+Sites for a second well are currently under evaluation, which will help meet Menlo Park Municipal Water's goal to provide a total of 3,000 gpm as an alternative water supply for the lower pressure zone.